 \section{Related Work}

-\textbf{Evaluation of interpretability tools:} Evaluating interpretability tools is difficult because it is not clear what it means for an interpretation to be good without some ground truth to compare to.
-There do not exist widely-adopted benchmarks for interpretability tools, and ad-hoc approaches to evaluation are the standard \cite{miller2019explanation, krishnan2020against, raukur2022toward}.
-The meanings and motivations for interpretability in the literature are diverse, and \citet{lipton2018mythos} offers a survey and taxonomy of different notions of what it means for a model to be interpretable including \textit{simulatabilty}, \textit{decomposability}, \textit{algorithmic transparency}, \textit{text explanations}, \textit{visualization}, \textit{local explanation}, and \textit{explanation by example}.
-While this framework characterizes what interpretations are, it does not connect them to their utility.
-To ensure more meaningful evaluation of interpretability tools, \citet{doshivelez2017towards} and \citet{krishnan2020against} argue that evaluation should be grounded in whether these tools can competitively help accomplish useful types of tasks. \citet{hubinger_2021} further proposed difficult debugging tasks, and \citet{miller2019explanation} emphasized the importnace of human trials.
+\textbf{Desiderata for interpretability tools:} There have been growing concerns about evaluation methodologies and practical limitations with interpretability tools \cite{doshivelez2017towards, rudin2019stop, miller2019explanation, krishnan2020against, raukur2022toward}.
+Most works on interpretability tools evaluate them with ad hoc approaches instead of standardized benchmarks\cite{miller2019explanation, krishnan2020against, raukur2022toward}.
+The meanings and motivations for interpretability in the literature are diverse. \cite{lipton2018mythos} offers a survey and taxonomy of different notions of interpretability including \textit{simulatabilty}, \textit{decomposability}, \textit{algorithmic transparency}, \textit{text explanations}, \textit{visualization}, \textit{local explanation}, and \textit{explanation by example}.
+While this framework characterizes what interpretations are, it does not connect them to their \emph{utility}. \cite{doshivelez2017towards} and \cite{krishnan2020against} argue that tests for interpretability tools should be grounded in whether they can competitively help accomplish useful tasks. \cite{hubinger_2021} further proposed difficult debugging tasks, and \cite{miller2019explanation} emphasized the importance of human trials.

-\textbf{Checks for feature attribution/saliency:} A large subfield of interpretability research focuses on \emph{saliency} or attributing model decisions to input features \cite{jeyakumar2020can, nielsen2022robust}.
-In practice, these methods often disagree with each other \cite{adebayo2018sanity, adebayo2020debugging}, fail to improve upon trivial baselines \cite{adebayo2018sanity}, or fail to help humans make robust \cite{hooker2019benchmark, fokkema2022attribution} and generalizable \cite{hase2020evaluating, denain2022auditing, holmberg2022towards, adebayo2020debugging} predictions.
-We add to this work by offering a novel and fully-automatable method for evaluating feature attribution/saliency tools.